-Benefit Group A: all water using parcels within the CTMRD Service Area Boundary.

-- Benefit Group B: all water-using parcels in Benefit Group A that are also residential parcels within the CTMRD Contaminant Boundary. - Benefit Group C: all water-using parcels in Benefit Group A that are also non-residential parcels within the CTMRD Contaminant Boundary.
+- Benefit Group A: all water using parcels within the CTMRD Service Area boundary. - Benefit Group B: all water-using parcels in Benefit Group A that are also residential parcels within the CTMRD Contaminant Area boundary. - Benefit Group C: all water-using parcels in Benefit Group A that are also non-residential parcels within the CTMRD Contaminant Area boundary.